Keep, Flower Families Help To Build Henry Keep Home For The Aged

 The Henry Keep Home was a built in honor of one of Watertown, N.Y.’s earliest financiers, Henry Keep who was once President of the New York Central Rail Road and invested in many of the midwestern rail companies while serving as treasurer for two of them.
 When he passed away in 1869, he left a fortune worth $5,000,000 for Roswell P. Flower to manage for his wife Emma Woodruff Keep.

-The families, Emma being a daughter of Norris Woodruff of Hotel Woodruff, had a long history of philanthropy in Watertown and Emma had stated in her will that a portion of her estate would go to “a perpetual fund for the maintenance of worthy and needy old persons, residents of Jefferson County, who were too poor to be comfortable on their own resources.”
+The family, Emma, a daughter of Norris Woodruff of Hotel Woodruff, had a long history of philanthropy in Watertown.
+Emma had stated in her will that a portion of her estate would go to “a perpetual fund for the maintenance of worthy and needy old persons, residents of Jefferson County, who were too poor to be comfortable on their own resources.”

 Rather than wait for her plans to be set in motion upon her death, Emma, who had since remarried and known as Emma Keep-Schley, set about to purchase the Paddock Building and its arcade as well as the neighboring American Building which would later become the site of the Woolworth Building.
-This is evident on some older drawings that have “Henry Keep Home” on the building rather than the American Building moniker.
+This is evident in older drawings with “Henry Keep Home” on the building rather than the American Building moniker.

 In 1879, the Henry Keep Home would be incorporated, first receiving approval from the city and then from the State Senate on March 6.
 According to the Watertown Daily Times, The Henry Keep Home’s first officers included Emma Keep-Schley as president; Pearson Mundy as Vice President; Allen C. Beach, Treasurer; her brother-in-law Roswell P. Flower, Anson R. Flower, Wilbur F. Porter, Byron B. Taggart, Salmasius T. Bordwell all as trustees and Silas L. George as Secretary.